 A large number of residential properties in North Wagga Wagga are impacted by the floods, meaning that for many of them it is worthwhile to spend the \$120,000 to raise the building by 3 metres.
-Table 7.1 shows the overall results from raising the largest residential building in North Wagga.
+Table 6.2 shows the overall results from raising all homes which can be raised in North Wagga.

-Overall, the option to raise every residential building in North Wagga results in benefits which exceed costs by \$22.9m, with a benefit-cost ratio of 1.8.
+Overall, the option to raise every residential building in North Wagga results in benefits which exceed costs by \$9.6m, with a benefit-cost ratio of 1.5.